Prof Gopal Iyer

 Hui Sun LEONG

-The Cancer Therapeutics Research Laboratory is led by Dr. Daniel Tan (medicaloncologist) and Assoc.
-Prof. Gopal Iyer (head and neck surgeon), both nationally funded clinician-scientists.
+The Cancer Therapeutics Research Laboratory is led by A/Prof. Daniel Tan (medicaloncologist) and Prof. Gopal Iyer (head and neck surgeon), both nationally funded clinician-scientists.
 The primary objective is to drive advances in cancer therapeutics through a translational, three-pronged strategy:

 a.
 Multi-dimensional interrogation of samples obtained at point-of-careb.
 Establishing representative models to study therapeutic response and biomarkerdiscoveryc.
 Application of novel agents and/or combinations in the setting of co-clinical trials